Amstel3/Catch-it-/README.md

 # Catch it!

-A small 2D Unity game created as a portfolio project.
+Catch it! is a small 2D game made in Unity as a personal portfolio project.

-The game is built with a focus on clean structure and gameplay systems:
+The goal of the project was not to create a complex or content-heavy game, but to focus on clean architecture, readable code, and a solid gameplay foundation.

+## Key features

-- Object pooling for fruits
+- Object pooling system for falling fruits
-- Simple MVC approach for score logic
+- Simple MVC structure for score handling
-- Game state management (Main Menu, Playing, Pause, Game Over)
+- Centralized game state management
+  (Main Menu, Playing, Pause, Game Over)
-- Input handling for both mouse and touch
+- Input support for both mouse and touch
 - Gradually increasing difficulty over time

+## About the project

-This project was created to practice Unity architecture, code organization, and gameplay feel rather than visual complexity.
+This project was created as a learning exercise to practice Unity architecture, code organization, and gameplay feel.
+It represents a completed, polished iteration rather than an experimental prototype.

+The focus was on writing understandable, maintainable code and building systems that can be easily extended in the future.